learn-academy-2023-foxtrot/tic-tac-toe-tic-tacs/README.md

 ### 📚 User Stories

-- As a user, I can see a three by three grid game board on the page.
+- As a user, I can see a three by three grid game board on the page. ~ Done -On square.js we set up a square.
+The array helped determine how many boxes there is supposed to be, for example the array had a length of 9, so we used that to create 9 boxes.

-- As a user, I can click on a square to mark it.
+- As a user, I can click on a square to mark it. ~ Done -We named our function handleSquareClick and renderSquares.
+Create button and onClick.

-- As a user, my partner can click on a square after me and see their mark.
+- As a user, my partner can click on a square after me and see their mark. ~ Done
+    - setState and onClick to change turns.

-- As a user, I can't click on a square that has already been marked.
+- As a user, I can't click on a square that has already been marked. ~ Done
+    - If the user already clicked on the square then the block is disabled.

-- As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally), I can see a notice telling me which player won.
+- As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally), I can see a notice telling me which player won. ~ Done
+    - The winner was first set to null in the state variable.
+After applying a conditional statement.
+If the first player has three matching letters then it would return the new state variable in string interpolation.
+It was then all saved in a function.

-- As a user, I can't play the game after the game has been won.
+- As a user, I can't play the game after the game has been won. ~ Done
+    - It also stops in the same

 - As a user, if there are no more squares available, I can see a notice telling me that the game has ended.
 - As a user, I can click on a restart button that will clear the game board.

+Pseudocode:
+Input: Array, state and setStates
+Output: A desktop game that shows tic tac toe screen.
+3x3 box.
+Process: Iterated through an array with a combination of numbers to get number of boxes.
+Made every box a button using a .map() method.
+Then we changed the setStates to be X's and O's.
+Everytime we press box, the X will change to O and vice versa.
+We created a function named getStatusMessage to determine winner or draw.
+A conditional to check if winner has made three in a row.
+Then we styled using CSS.

 ### 🏔 Stretch Goals